campusjam/campusjam.github.io/index.md

 The goal of Milestone 2 is to add the UH CAS login system and to update all of the mockup pages for more functionality.

-Milestone 2 was implemented as [Campusj= Jam GitHub Milestone M2](https://github.com/campusjam/campusjam/milestone/2):
+Milestone 2 was implemented as [Campus Jam GitHub Milestone M2](https://github.com/campusjam/campusjam/milestone/2):

 ![](images/m2project.PNG)